-ESE 301 Engineering Ethics and Societal Impact (3) (SBC STAS and D.E.C H)
+ESE 301: Engineering Ethics and Societal Impact (2)

-The study of ethical issues facing engineers and engineering related organizations, and the societal impact of technology.
+The study of ethical issues facing engineers and engineering related organizations and the societal impact of technology.
 Decisions involving moral conduct, character, ideals and relationships of people and organizations involved in technology.
 The interaction of engineers, their technology, the society and the environment is examined using case studies.
-This course requires a "C" or better grade.
-Fall and Spring
+Introduction to patents, copyright, trademarks and infringement using case studies.
+Fall, Spring

-Prerequisites: U3 or U4 standing, one D.E.C. category E or SNW course.
+Prerequisite: U3 or U4 standing; one D.E.C.
+E or SNW course